mer1in/cdx/README.md

 ## Requirements

-cdx requires `fzf` (a command-line fuzzy finder) to be installed.
+- cdx requires `fzf` (a command-line fuzzy finder) to be installed.
 You can find the installation instructions for `fzf` here: [fzf Installation](https://github.com/junegunn/fzf#installation).
+- Bash version 5 or greater.

 ## Installation